The directors oversee the running of Herts Parent Carer Involvement (HPCI) and meet approximately 7 times a year. The role of director is unpaid.

 I have three neurodiverse children, who between them attend both mainstream and specialist schools.
 Before joining HPCI, I’ve always been involved in property, most recently in block management where I’ve spent the last 12 years running my own business.
 When my children were much younger, I was involved with the maternity services equivalent of HPCI, helping to influence and shape maternity policy in Hertfordshire.

-I am a parent of two neurodiverse children who attend mainstream schools.
+I am a parent of two children who attend mainstream schools.
 Before joining HPCI as a rep and more recently, as member of staff, I worked as a SEND teaching assistant alongside studying for my Diploma in Supporting Teaching and Learning in Schools.
 Before this, I worked in childcare supporting a variety of children in different settings.